 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Ureteroscopy involves putting a small scope into your ureter (the passage from the bladder to the kidney) through the bladder.
 This is done to look at the ureter and/or treat certain problems of the ureter.
 Handling the ureter can sometimes cause swelling, so a very small, hollow stent (tube) may be left in place for several days.
-This depends on why you have the procedure done.
+This depends on the reason for the procedure.
 The stent allows the urine to keep flowing.
-You will need to come back the doctor’s office to have the stent taken out.
+You will need to come back to the clinic to have the stent taken out.

-The day of surgery shower with the antibacterial soap as directed, before you leave for the hospital.
+Shower with the antibacterial soap as directed before you leave for the hospital.

 Resume your normal eating habits.

 Drink at least 6-8 (8 oz) glasses of fluid daily.
-You may choose to drink most of this before dinner, so you are not up all night passing urine.
+Try to drink most of this before dinner, so you are not up all-night passing urine.

 Do not drink alcohol for 2 days.